 Formula-1

 In Formula 1, drivers control high-speed vehicles to be the first to complete a set number of laps, thus securing victory.
-However, it's not merely about racing; Formula 1 signifies the integration of technological innovation, strategic planning, and exceptional driving skills.
+However, it's not merely about racing; in Formula 1 teams of [drivers, mechanics, engineers?] work together to integrate technological innovation, strategic planning, and driving skills.
 Each season, teams participate in a sequence of races, known as Grands Prix, held on various circuits worldwide.
 These races occur over a weekend, commencing with two practice sessions on Friday, an additional one on Saturday, and a qualifying round.
 The final race, the true test of endurance and speed, takes place on Sunday.

 During Friday's practice session, drivers familiarize themselves with their vehicles to mitigate issues such as understeering or unstable handling.
 Their performance during Saturday's qualifying rounds is crucial as it determines their starting position for the Grand Prix.
 A superior performance leads to an advantageous starting position.
 A lower starting position, on the other hand, imposes a significant challenge, compelling the driver to overtake up to 19 other drivers, each traveling at speeds exceeding 200mph!